S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation: Proposed Mars Imagery Segmentation Dataset

 \subsection{Comparison and Analysis}

 We make a statistical analysis on the semantic labels in the dataset, as shown in Fig.~\ref{fig:statistic}.
-We show the distribution of the number of labeled categories contained in each image in Fig.~\ref{fig:number_dis}.
+We show the distribution of the number of different labeled categories contained in each image in Fig.~\ref{fig:number_dis}.
 Most images are relatively complex with three or four annotations in one scene.
 This distribution on training, validation and test sets keeps in good consistency.

 We make statistics of the distribution of label area of each category, as shown in Fig.~\ref{fig:area_dis}.
-There are 2,730 images of distant views in the dataset, which contains the sky and the surface division line.
-Bedrock is the label of the largest annotation area, ridge the second.
+The total pixel-wise label ratio is $49\%$.
+For the labeled regions, bedrock is the label of the largest annotation area, ridge the second.
 Rocks appear in most of the images in the dataset, but the total area is small.
 The artificial impact, \eg, rover, trace, and hole, accounts for few portions of the labeled area, but they have a greater variety of shapes and are crucial to the observation and judgment system for intelligence research on Mars.
-In that sense, the distribution of the dataset offers new challenges for future research, since it tests the generalization and robustness of the research methods for long-tail data.